Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now onto our final game, Lightning Fill In The Blank.
-Each of our players has 60 seconds in which to answer as many fill-in-the-blank questions as he or she can, each correct answer now worth two points.
-Bill, can you give us the scores?
+Now onto our final game.
+It's Lightning Fill In The Blank.
+Each of our panelists has 60 seconds in which to answer as many fill-in-the-blank questions as they can, each correct answer now worth two points.
+Bill, what are the scores?

-SAGAL: Here we go.
-You're in third place.
+SAGAL: ...You are in third place, so you're going to be up first.
 The clock will start when I begin your first question.
 Fill in the blank.
-This week, the Trump administration announced it would keep visitor logs for the blank private.
+This week, House Oversight leaders said that former national security adviser blank may have broken the law.

 SAGAL: Right.